pbloem/peterbloem.nl/blog/transformers.md

 <dd>Clarified the example in the section on multi-head attention.</dd>

 <dt>4 March 2023</dt>
-<dd>Fixed a persistent mistake in the defintition of multi-head self-attention.
+<dd>Fixed a persistent mistake in the definition of multi-head self-attention.
 Rewrote the final self-attention to be the canonical form (rather than the earlier "wide" variety we used for the sake of simplicity).</dd>

 <dt>1 Aug 2023</dt>
 <dd>Fixed some small mistakes in the section "Going big".</dd>

+<dt>7 Aug 2024</dt>
+<dd>Fixed a mistake in the multi-head self attention: the rescaling of the parameters should divide by `s` not `k`.
+Thanks to Vivek Harshey for spotting this.</dd>
 </dl>

 <!-- {% endraw %} -->